Slaty-backed forest falcon: Taxonomy and systematics

-in Central America and western Colombia and Ecuador has at times been treated as subspecies M. m. extimus but this separation has not been widely recognized.
+in Central America and western Colombia and Ecuador, has at times been treated as the subspecies M. m. extimus, but this separation has not been widely recognized.

 Description

 The slaty-backed forest falcon is 40 to 45 cm long.
 Males weigh about 420 g and females about 500 to 556 g.
 Its wingspan is 65 to 71 cm.
 Adults have slate gray upperparts, and are darker on the crown and lighter on the cheeks.
-Their throat and underparts are white to cream, and plain but for a few dark feather shafts making streaks.
+Their throats and underparts are white to cream, and plain but for a few dark feather shafts making streaks.
 Their tail is dark slate gray with a white tip and three narrow white bars that often are indistinct.
 Their iris is yellowish brown to dark brown, its cere greenish yellow, and its legs and feet bright yellow.
 Juveniles have dark brownish gray upperparts and off-white to yellowish buff underparts with a scaly appearance.

 Distribution and habitat

 The slaty-backed forest falcon is found from Costa Rica through Panama and western Colombia into western Ecuador's Esmeraldas Province.
 A separate, much larger, range is found in the Amazon Basin from eastern Colombia, eastern Ecuador, eastern Peru, and northern Bolivia east through Venezuela, the Guianas, and northern Brazil to the Atlantic coast.
 It mostly inhabits lowland rainforest, favoring undisturbed areas, but also occurs in mature secondary forest and sometimes in rather open landscapes.
 It is often found near watercourses.
 In elevation it occurs as high as 500 m but is mostly below 200 m.